 What will happen in 2023 with international supply chains?

 Over the past two years, restrictions adopted by governments and institutions worldwide to protect their citizens from the pandemic had consequences for production on a global scale.
 Closed factories, lack of supplies, and an avalanche of COVID-19 casualties have been some of the major problems in 2020 and 2021.

 According to a study published by the International Monetary Fund, signed among others by its Managing Director, Kristalina Georgieva, these "obstacles" could have reduced the euro zone's GDP by more than 2%.
 But the "industrial disaster" has not hit all the countries of the European Union equally.
 This report shows which countries have been hardest hit by supply chain bottlenecks.
 This is the case of Germany and the Czech Republic, where figures of around 14% have been reached.
 In the case of Spain, bottlenecks have caused losses of around 3%.

 The IMF proposes tax regulation measures to alleviate these bottlenecks.
 But above all, it calls on the European Central Bank to continue to communicate how it will react to rising prices.

 Over the last fifty years, the globalization trend has led to value chains becoming increasingly fragmented in different parts of the world.
-This is one of the key aspects when it comes to understanding the problem that globalization faces with bottlenecks in 2023.
+Moreover, this is one of the key aspects when it comes to understanding the problem that globalization faces with bottlenecks in 2023.

 So how can we avoid these bottlenecks in 2023?